 quinine sulfate (antimalarial) - oral, Qualaquin (cont.)

-DRUG INTERACTIONS: See also How to Use section.The effects of some drugs can change if you take other drugs or herbal products at the same time.
-This can increase your risk for serious side effects or may cause your medications not to work correctly.
-These drug interactions are possible, but do not always occur.
-Your doctor or pharmacist can often prevent or manage interactions by changing how you use your medications or by close monitoring.To help your doctor and pharmacist give you the best care, be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products) before starting treatment with this product.
-While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Some products that may interact with this drug include: "blood thinners" (such as warfarin), mefloquine, penicillamine.Other medications can affect the removal of quinine from your body, which may affect how quinine works.
-Examples include cimetidine, erythromycin, ketoconazole, troleandomycin, phenytoin, rifampin, urinary alkalinizers such as acetazolamide/sodium bicarbonate, among others.This medication can slow down the removal of other medications from your body, which may affect how they work.
+DRUG INTERACTIONS: See also How to Use section.Drug interactions may change how your medications work or increase your risk for serious side effects.
+This document does not contain all possible drug interactions.
+Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
+Do not start, stop, or change the dosage of any medicines without your doctor's approval.Some products that may interact with this drug include: "blood thinners" (such as warfarin), penicillamine.Other medications can affect the removal of quinine from your body, which may affect how quinine works.
+Examples include cimetidine, erythromycin, ketoconazole, phenytoin, rifampin, HIV protease inhibitors (such as lopinavir, ritonavir), urinary alkalinizers such as acetazolamide/sodium bicarbonate, among others.This medication can slow down the removal of other medications from your body, which may affect how they work.
 Examples of affected drugs include desipramine, digoxin, certain "statin" drugs (atorvastatin, lovastatin, simvastatin), certain anticonvulsants (carbamazepine, phenobarbital), among others.Many drugs besides quinine may affect the heart rhythm (QT prolongation), including amiodarone, dofetilide, mefloquine, pimozide, procainamide, quinidine, sotalol, macrolide antibiotics (such as erythromycin), among others.
 Therefore, before using quinine, report all medications you are currently using to your doctor or pharmacist.Cimetidine is a nonprescription drug that is commonly used to treat extra stomach acid (such as heartburn, ulcers).
-Because cimetidine and aluminum/magnesium antacids may interact with quinine, ask your pharmacist about other products to treat extra stomach acid.This document does not contain all possible interactions.
-Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
-Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
+Because cimetidine and aluminum/magnesium antacids may interact with quinine, ask your pharmacist about other products to treat extra stomach acid.This medication may interfere with certain laboratory tests (including certain urine tests for catecholamines, protein, steroids), possibly causing false test results.
+Make sure laboratory personnel and all your doctors know you use this drug.

 Report Problems to the Food and Drug Administration